casper-network/docs/source/docs/casper/operators/becoming-a-validator/unbonding.md

 **Example:**

-Here is an example request to unbond stake using the `withdraw_bid.wasm`:
+Here is an example request to unbond stake using the `withdraw_bid.wasm`.
+The payment amount specified is 4 CSPR.
+You must modify the payment and other values in the deploy based on the network's [chainspec.toml](../../concepts/glossary/C.md#chainspec).

 ```bash
 sudo -u casper casper-client put-deploy \